Breaking Into Information Technology: A Complete Guide for Beginners

 Yet non developer roles benefit from program knowledge:

-essential for windows administration -
+- PowerShell essential for windows administration

-important for lLinuxenvironments -
+- Bash important for lLinuxenvironments

-necessary for database interactions -
+- SQL necessary for database interactions

-HTML / css / JavaScript
+- HTML / css / JavaScript useful for web relate tasks

 Gain experience